siracyucel/nvimrc/README.md

-# Personal Neovim Config
+# Neovim Config

-This is my Neovim config.
+This is the neovim configuration I'm using.

 New on neovim so remaps are can be insufficient.